jacqueline-kraus/MS4-anime-art/README.md

 - Open the "Settings" tab and click on "Reveal Config Vars"
 - Add your configuration variables, you can find these in your `.env.py` file

-10. Set up new database
+10. Set up a new database
 - In `settings.py`:
 ```
 import dj_database_url